CAHON, 555 East Wells Street, Milwaukee, WI 53202

 Section 1.
 Officers and Elections

-The elected officers of the Network shall be a Board Chair, Board Chair-Elect, President, and Secretary.
+The elected officers of the Network shall be a Board Chair, Board Chair-Elect, Immediate Past-Chair, President, Immediate Past-President, and Secretary.
 No one shall hold the offices of President and Secretary simultaneously.

-The Board Chair-Elect shall be elected from among the Directors and Officers every two (2) years by an affirmative vote of at least seven (7) Directors and Officers.
+The Board Chair-Elect shall be elected from among the Directors and Officers every two (2) years by a majority vote.
 The Board Chair-Elect will succeed to the office of the Board Chair, unless the Board of Directors determines, within its discretion, that such succession shall not take place, in which case both a Board Chair and Board Chair-Elect shall be elected by the Board of Directors.
+The Board Chair will automatically succeed to the office of Immediate Past-Chair.
 No one shall hold the offices of President and Board Chair simultaneously.

 The Secretary shall be elected from among the Directors and Officers by the affirmative vote of at least seven (7) Directors and Officers to a three-year term.
 No one shall hold the offices of President and Secretary simultaneously.